Batgirl directors 'shocked' by axing of $124m film

-LOS ANGELES (AFP) - The directors of Batgirl said on Wednesday (Aug 3) they were "shocked" that the US$90 million (S$124 million) superhero film had been axed by the studio and will now not be released in any format.
+LOS ANGELES • The directors of Batgirl said on Wednesday they were "shocked" that the US$90 million (S$124 million) superhero film had been axed by the studio and will not be released in any format.

-Warner Bros Discovery announced they were shelving the movie adaptation of the DC Comics character, which was to star American singer Leslie Grace in the title role, preventing it from being seen in either theatres or on streaming platform HBO Max.
+Warner Bros Discovery announced it was shelving the movie adaptation of the DC Comics character, which was to star American singer Leslie Grace (right) in the title role, preventing it from being seen in either theatres or on streaming platform HBO Max.

 The movie also featured Michael Keaton as Batman, J.K.
 Simmons as Commissioner James Gordon and Brendan Fraser as the villain Firefly.